Leeadlaf/Collections/Server Side/README.md

 	* http://ormlite.com/data_types.shtml
 	* http://stackoverflow.com/questions/17715449/how-to-get-data-from-web-service-in-android
 *	Considering using ORMLite to link Collection and Items, similar to HW3.
 If it does not work, highly consider using a "Collections" and "UserID" property for items.
+* Uploaded CollectionDatabaseTest project.
+Created to demonstrate Java connectivity to MySQL database.
+Only works when MySQL is installed locally; currently working on remote connection issue.